prog4biol/pfb2019/problemsets/ontology_problemset.md

 1. Install the necessary modules
    1. `pip install six` a required module
    2. `pip install pronto` an ontology parsing module
 2. Look over the [documentation](https://github.com/althonos/pronto) for usage of the pronoto module.
-It is linked [here]<https://github.com/althonos/pronto>
+It is linked [here](https://github.com/althonos/pronto)
-3. Write a script that
+3. Write a script that:
    1. Creates an object of class type 'Ontology' with the gene ontology owl file.
      1. Download the go.owl with wget or curl at this address: <http://purl.obolibrary.org/obo/go.owl> or you can `git pull` to update your course reposititory, the go.owl will be in the files directory.
      2. Create your obj: `ont = pronto.Ontology('/Users/smr/Desktop/PFB2017/pfb2017/files/go.owl')`